DosX-dev/obfus.h/README.md

 - 🔍 **Function Call Obfuscation**: Confuse function calls to make your code less readable to unauthorized eyes.
 - 🛡️ **Anti-Debugging Techniques**: Built-in mechanisms to prevent code analysis during runtime.
 - 🔄 **Control Flow Code Mutation**: Turns code into spaghetti, making it difficult to parse conditions and loops.
+- 🧶 **Strings Hiding**: Hides all strings in a file and dynamically collects them when executed.
 - 🚫 **Anti-Decompilation Techniques**: Makes many popular decompilers useless visually breaking their output.
 - 😈 **Fake Signatures Adding**: Can add fake signatures of various packers and protectors to confuse reverse engineers.
 - 🧠 **Virtualization**: Makes math operations very difficult to understand using virtual machine commands.